verrazzano/docs/content/en/docs/guides/export/_index.md

 ## Overview of OAM to Kubernetes Mapping

-The following sections give an overview of how each OAM resource is translated into one or more Kubernetes objects.
+The following sections give an overview of the Kubernetes resources generated for each OAM resource.